See WOWA’s mortgage interest rate expectation/forecast in this table

 Spread (Risk Premium) | 0.78% | 0.90% | 0.72% | 0.97% | 1.30% | 1.86% |

 We see that the spread between the lowest mortgage rates and the risk-free rate depends on the level of competition between lenders.
-Based on the table above, we can assume that the spread between the risk-free and mortgage rates is 1% for the most competitive mortgage terms.
+The extent of lender competition depends on their perceived risk at the time.
+Based on the table above, see that the spread between the risk-free and mortgage rates was under 1% for the most competitive mortgage terms in summer 2023.
+While it is just under 1.5% early in 2024.
+This change suggests that banks are perceiving heightened macroeconomic risk.
+They have significantly increased their provision for credit losses over the last quarter for the same reason.
+We should also note that three-year mortgages followed by one-year mortgages have been the most competitive terms.
 Note that the lowest advertised rate might be for a specific region (province) and apply only to a specific category of mortgages (often insured mortgages).

 We expect inflation and economic growth to decline over the next few quarters and reduce the risk-free rate.
 The risk-free rate is expected to decline in line with inflation, as the risk-free rate is composed of the expected inflation plus the real interest rate.
 It is impossible to predict the exact amount of decline in bond yields, but the best indicator of their future path is the expectation of the financial market participants.